Eligibility: Bachelor’s Degree Programme in Social Services

 - qualifications outside of Finland.

-If you are applying with an international matriculation examination diploma completed in Finland or another country, you submit a copy of your diploma by 7 February 2018 before 3:00pm Finnish time to the admission services of your first-choice university of applied sciences.
+If you are applying with an international matriculation examination diploma completed in Finland or another country, submit a copy of your diploma by 30 January 2019 before 3:00pm Finnish time to the admission services of your first-choice university of applied sciences.

 Official translations of certificates